London transport can get incredibly crowded, so it’s essential to know which Tube stations are the busiest and how you can avoid them.

 The area around the station doesn’t offer as much choice for shopping as somewhere like Oxford Street but it is located near Buckingham Palace and Westminster Cathedral, which means lots of tourists.

 Green Park comes to the rescue again and St James’s Park is just a 15-minute walk away.
-But if you’re planning on doing some extra special Christmas shopping at Harrods, change at Green Park and take the Piccadilly line to Knightsbridge.
+But if you’re planning on doing some extra special shopping at Harrods, change at Green Park and take the Piccadilly line to Knightsbridge.

 4. Avoiding Oxford Circus